-Maurice Blackburn intends to run a class action on behalf of shareholders of BHP Billiton Limited (ASX:BHP) and, potentially, BHP Billiton Plc (listed on the Johannesburg and London stock exchanges) who suffered losses due to the share price fall following the Fundão Dam collapse on 5 November 2015.
+On 31 August 2018 Maurice Blackburn filed a class action on behalf of shareholders of BHP Billiton Limited (ASX:BHP) and BHP Billiton Plc (listed on the Johannesburg and London stock exchanges) who suffered losses due to the share price fall following the Fundão Dam collapse on 5 November 2015.

 Maurice Blackburn is Australia’s leading class action law firm, and the only Australian law firm to have obtained settlements in excess of $100 million in shareholder and listed securities class actions — an achievement we have accomplished seven times now.

-In these proceedings Maurice Blackburn intends to apply for common fund orders approving a Litigation Services Fee, the key features of which are as follows:
+In these proceedings Maurice Blackburn has applied to the Federal Court of Australia for common fund orders approving a Litigation Services Fee, the key features of which are as follows:

 Calculation of Litigation Services Fee